Breeding for drought stress tolerance: Combination phenomics: overall health of crops

 The concept of combination phenomics comes from the idea that two or more plant stresses have common physiological effects or common traits - which are an indicator of overall plant health.

 As both biotic and abiotic stresses can result in similar physiological consequence, drought resistant plants can be separated from sensitive plants.
 Some imaging or infrared measuring techniques can help to speed the process for breeding process.
 For example, spot blotch intensity and canopy temperature depression can be monitored with canopy temperature depression.

+In addition to canopy temperature and chlorophyll content, chlorophyll fluorescence measurements can provide rapid, non-destructive indicators of photosystem II performance under drought and combined stress conditions.